 In October 2012, ASBM released key principles that should be included in a formal policy recommendation.
 We believe that building policy around these common sense recommendations will help ensure safety without delaying the introduction of biosimilars to patients.
-We support SB 732 because we agree that a pharmacist may only dispense a substitute biological product for the prescribed biological product if:
+We support HB 365 because we agree that a pharmacist may only dispense a substitute biological product for the prescribed biological product if:

-- (1) The United States Food and Drug Administration has determined that the substitute biological product is biosimilar to and interchangeable for the specified indicated use of the prescribed biological product. - (2) The prescriber does not express in writing, verbally, or electronically a preference against the substitution. - (3) The pharmacist notifies the prescribing healthcare provider of the substitution by facsimile, telephone, voicemail, email, electronic medical record, or other electronic means. - (4) The pharmacist and the prescribing health care provider each retain a written record of the substitution for at least 4 years.
+(1) The United States Food and Drug Administration has determined that the substitute biological product is biosimilar to and interchangeable for the specified indicated use of the prescribed biological product.

+(2) The prescribing health care provider does not express a preference against substitution in writing, verbally, or electronically.

+(3) The pharmacist, within 5 business days after dispensing the substitute biological product in lieu of the prescribed biological product, notifies the prescribing healthcare provider of the substitution by facsimile, telephone, voicemail, email, electronic medical record, or other electronic means.

+(4) The pharmacist and the prescribing health care provider each retain a written record of the substitution for at least 4 years.